Compliance readiness

 What August 2, 2026 means in practice

 The EU AI Act applies in phases.
-By August 2, 2026, Article 50 transparency obligations start to apply for AI systems interacting with people or generating synthetic content.
-The European Commission and AI Act Service Desk both describe August 2, 2026 as the main application date for the regulation, with specific exceptions and later dates for some obligations.
+By August 2, 2026, Article 50 transparency obligations start to apply for AI systems interacting with people or generating relevant synthetic content.
+High-risk obligations are now planned for later dates under the provisional Omnibus agreement.

 This is not a blanket full high-risk compliance deadline for every chatbot.
-It is the point where invisible AI workflows become hard to defend.
+It is the point where invisible AI interactions and unlabeled AI-generated content become hard to defend.

 Transparency